Sourcing Service Revenue – A SALT Challenge

 Noncompliance or incorrect use of a sourcing method can have a significant impact on your bottom line.
 With tax authorities continuing to be aggressive with audits and enforcing compliance, now is the time to fully understand how revenue sourcing applies to your organization and the impact of state and local tax rules and regulations.

-Join us on our upcoming webinar to learn about the different state methods of sourcing service revenue.
+Join us on our on-demand webinar to learn about the different state methods of sourcing service revenue.
 We will also be covering state and local tax reminders, remedies, and recent developments.